 Mr. Brown is responsible for overall program management and the technical supervision of environmental monitoring, analytical chemistry, and environmental forensics projects.
-Mr. Brown has over 25 years of experience in the design, conduct, and synthesis of marine environmental monitoring programs.
-His extensive experience on the chemical processes associated with petroleum in the environment includes work on the Baffin Island oil spill study, the Shell Martinez Bay oil spill investigation, Shell Gasconade River oil spill, the Marathon Newton Lake oil spill, the Exxon Valdez oil spill, the Haven oil spill, the Gulf War oil spill, the North Cape oil spill, the Julie N oil spill, the Kure oil spill, the New Carissa oil spill, and many others.
+Mr. Brown has over 30 years of experience in the design, conduct, and synthesis of marine environmental monitoring and chemical forensic programs.
+He is recognized for his extensive knowledge on the chemical processes associated with petroleum in the environment including weathering and biodegradation of oil and dispersant application.
+His experience includes work on many oil spills, including the Deepwater Horizon, Exxon Valdez, Shell Gasconade River, Marathon Newton Lake, Haven, North Cape, Julie N, New Carissa oil spills, in addition to the Baffin Island oil spill study and the Shell Martinez Bay oil spill investigation.
 Mr. Brown has developed new analytical and interpretive techniques for the chemical fingerprinting and allocation of hydrocarbon contamination in the environment.

 CREDENTIALS & PROFESSIONAL HONORS